 Have Hornado at Mercado 10 de Agosto

 So I’m cutting down on meat but when I saw the hornado at Cuenca’s Mercado 10 de Agosto, I knew I had to try it.
 It was the biggest pig I’ve ever seen, entirely oven-baked.
 It was the juiciest meat and crispiest pork skin I have ever had in my life.
-We have lechon in the Philippines and it sounds blasphemous to say, but it blew away any lechon I had ever had.
+We have lechon in the Philippines and it sounds blasphemous to say, but this blew away any lechon I had ever had.
 Check out Doña Elsita’s stand for the absolute best.
 She is my queen and I worship her.

 Visit Abdon Calderon Park